svparekh/Package-Registry-ECE461-Project-ACMEIR/README.md

 RampUp = ( README (exists) * .5 ) + ( Documentation (exists) * .5 )
 ```

-- How easily new engineers can 'ramp up' or learn the code
+How easily new engineers can 'ramp up' or learn the code.

-- **Reasoning:** Gives a good idea of the available resources for new developers to understand how the code base operates
+**Reasoning:** Gives a good idea of the available resources for new developers to understand how the code base operates

 ```text
 Correctness = # closed issues / # all issues, if # all issues > 0, else 0
 ```

-- **Reasoning:** The given formula demonstrates how well the repository contributors respond to inevitable bugs in the code base
+**Reasoning:** The given formula demonstrates how well the repository contributors respond to inevitable bugs in the code base

 ```text
 BusFactor = 1 - (1 / # of contributors)
 ```

-- How many authors can (hypothetically) be hit by a bus and the project is still ok
+How many authors can (hypothetically) be hit by a bus and the project is still ok.

-- **Reasoning:** Each contributor adds a specific need for the project therefore, the bus factor correspond to the number of contributors
+**Reasoning:** Each contributor adds a specific need for the project therefore, the bus factor correspond to the number of contributors

 ```text
 ResponsiveMaintainer = 1 / (weeks since last opened issue)
 ```

-- **Reasoning:** Depending on how many and how recent issues were posted, we know if it was more issues recently that there are people maintaining the repo relatively responsively
+**Reasoning:** Depending on how many and how recent issues were posted, we know if it was more issues recently that there are people maintaining the repo relatively responsively

 ```text
 License = If GNU LGPL 2.1, then 1, else 0
 ```

-- **Reasoning:** The repository license must be GNU LGPL 2.1 (or compatible) or it cannot be used by the company
+**Reasoning:** The repository license must be GNU LGPL 2.1 (or compatible) or it cannot be used by the company

 #### API's Used for Metric Calculations